arekborucki/MongoDB-in-Action/README.md

 **MongoDB 8.0 in Action – Building on the Atlas Data Platform**

 This repository contains all the **code examples**, **scripts**, and **datasets** referenced in the book _MongoDB 8.0 in Action_.
-Each chapter dives into a different area of MongoDB — from basic CRUD and indexing to advanced features like multi-document transactions, aggregation pipelines, vector search, and working with MongoDB Atlas in the cloud.
+Each chapter explores a different aspect of MongoDB — from document modeling and CRUD operations to full-text search, vector search, monitoring, and security in MongoDB Atlas.

 GitHub repo: [arekborucki/MongoDB-in-Action](https://github.com/arekborucki/MongoDB-in-Action)